RicoQ/MISPTON/README.txt

    so on and so on.
 (This multiplies your bandwith by the number of connection ISP.]

+ (Note: This is Theoratical work only, needs to be tested and refined.
+It is only a concept, with the basic programing, I still need to work out how to block the Ethernet pkts before I can send them to the proper ISPs other wise, they're gonna be sent twice;
+     Once thought the default Gateway and then a Seconde time when they are sent by the module scapy.
+ This part needs work ^^)
 ---------------------------------------------------------

 Being relativly new to programming, as well as 100% self taught!
 My work might be a little basic and some times redondante.